truvami/docs/docs/Functional Descriptions/01-tag-s.md

 ## General Overview and Information

-The truvami tag S device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS module and passive Wi-Fi MAC address scanner with Bluetooth 5.2 connectivity and sensors such as accelerometer and safety button into one compact device.
+The Truvami tag S device is a powerful and flexible GNSS tracking device that integrates a multi-standard GNSS module and passive Wi-Fi MAC address scanner with Bluetooth 5.2 connectivity and sensors such as accelerometer and safety button into one compact device.